During the winter months, we all suffer from the winter blahs to some degree.

 After all, there is little fresh green food available, limited exercise, and short daylight.

 So what can you do to help boost your chicken’s immune system and get them feeling ‘peppy’ for the spring season ahead?

 We have come up with 7 natural ways to help your hens beat the winter blues and get into top shape for the egg-laying and chick-rearing season!

 What is the Chicken’s Immune System?

-In order for a chicken to effectively fight these organisms the immune system must be in great shape and have all the things it needs to be effective.
+For a chicken to effectively fight these organisms, the immune system must be in great shape and have everything it needs to be effective.

 Garlic is a powerful aid to the immune system.
-It is also an antimicrobial, repels parasites and is said to deter intestinal worms all while stimulating the immune system.
+It is also antimicrobial, repels parasites, and is said to deter intestinal worms while stimulating the immune system.

 You can add 4 cloves of crushed garlic to a gallon of drinking water.
 If your birds aren’t used to garlic, make sure they are drinking enough water – add another drinker of ordinary water if needed.